Tanus186/CanopyRS_Setup/README.md

 dir "D:\YourFolderName\BuildTools" 2>nul
 ```

-*Explanation: Checks if the folder was successfully created. (`2>nul` just hides error messages if it doesn't exist yet).*
+*Explanation: Checks if the folder was successfully created. (`2>nul` just hides error messages if it doesn't exist yet).
+Or you can check directly in File Explorer*

 **6. Re-run PyTorch install (to ensure paths are bound):**